-- 1.1 The reporting of workplace concerns is commonly known as 'whistleblowing' or 'making a disclosure in the public interest.' - 1.2 The Governing Body of the TCES Group takes seriously its responsibilities for good governance, the appropriate and efficient use of public money and resources and is committed to the highest possible standards of openness, integrity and accountability.
-Where any worker has a concern that might fall within the scope of this document they are encouraged to report the matter to the senior management of the school or the Board of Governors, as appropriate.
+- 1.1 The reporting of workplace concerns is commonly known as 'whistleblowing' or 'making a disclosure in the public interest.' - 1.2 The Governing Body of TCES takes seriously its responsibilities for good governance, the appropriate and efficient use of public money and resources and is committed to the highest possible standards of openness, integrity and accountability.
+Where any worker has a concern that might fall within the scope of this document they are encouraged to report the matter to senior leadership of the school, the Operational Board or the Board of Governors, as appropriate.

-The Board of Governors has overall responsibility for the implementation of this policy for the TCES Group
+The Board of Governors has overall responsibility for the implementation of this policy for TCES.

-- 1.3 This policy applies to all workers in the TCES Group.
-To be a 'worker' an individual must work for the TCES Group either under a contract of employment, under agreement with a recruitment agency or through a SLA either as an individual or part of an organisation. - 1.4 This policy is intended to encourage and enable workers to raise serious concerns within the school, by setting out the process to make a disclosure under the Public Interest Disclosure Act 1998. - 1.5 The school accepts that some staff may prefer to do this in a confidential way to avoid any public disclosure of their identity.
+- 1.3 This policy applies to all workers in TCES.
+To be a 'worker' an individual must work for TCES either under a contract of employment, under agreement with a recruitment agency or through a SLA either as an individual or part of an organisation. - 1.4 This policy is intended to encourage and enable workers to raise serious concerns within TCES, by setting out the process to make a disclosure under the Public Interest Disclosure Act 1998. - 1.5 TCES accepts that some staff may prefer to do this in a confidential way to avoid any public disclosure of their identity.
 This policy makes it clear that workers can raise concerns of illegal or improper conduct without fear of victimisation, subsequent discrimination or disadvantage. - 1.6 This policy does not form part of any contract of employment or contract for services and it may be subject to change, withdrawal or replacement at any time.